-After a short summer break, Petauri Evidence are back with the next instalment in our NHS Whispers series: live Q&A sessions with senior NHS decision-makers and industry experts, designed to help you make sense of the shifting NHS landscape in England.
+After a short summer break, Petauri Evidence have returned with the latest instalment in the NHS Whispers series: live Q&A sessions with senior NHS decision-makers and industry experts, designed to help you make sense of the shifting NHS landscape in England.

-Join us live as Katie Mulholland (Senior Consultant, UK Market Access, Petauri Evidence) leads the discussion with:
+On 19th September, Katie Mulholland (Senior Consultant, UK Market Access, Petauri Evidence) spoke to:

-Together, they’ll explore the implications of changing NHS structure and policy, and what this means for your market access, stakeholder engagement, and product innovation strategies.
+Together, they explored the implications of changing NHS structure and policy, and what this means for your market access, stakeholder engagement, and product innovation strategies.

 In previous sessions, we tackled NHS England restructuring, commissioning reshaping, and the future of integrated care boards (ICBs).
 Since then, several key developments have emerged: